davesnx/styled-ppx/documents/css-extraction.md

 text and silently destroyed declaration order (regression test:
 `packages/generate/test/source-order.t`).

+**Atom class collision.** Right after that dedup pass, the aggregator scans the deduplicated rules for two different, non-bundle atoms (`css-`/`csi-` classes) that mint the same class name but render different CSS - the same shape as an identity collision above, applied to atom classes instead of `cid-` identities, and reported the same way (both rule bodies, the shared class, a `--namespace` remedy). `csv-` (interpolation-bundle) classes are exempt in both directions: several different bundle bodies sharing one class is that mechanism working as designed (see "Atomization" above), never a collision (see `packages/generate/test/atom-class-collision.t`).

 Before writing, `@import` rules are hoisted to the front of the deduplicated list, then `@namespace` rules right after them, each block keeping its own relative order, regardless of which library or module